apecloud/kubeblocks/docs/user_docs/overview/introduction.md

 ## What is KubeBlocks

-KubeBlocks is an open-source Kubernetes operator for databases, enabling users to run and manage multiple types of databases on Kubernetes.
+KubeBlocks is an open-source Kubernetes operator for databases (more specifically, for stateful applications, including databases and middleware like message queues), enabling users to run and manage multiple types of databases on Kubernetes.
 As far as we know, most database operators typically manage only one specific type of database.
 For example:
 - CloudNativePG, Zalando, CrunchyData, StackGres operator can manage PostgreSQL
 - Strimzi manages Kafka
 - Oracle and Percona MySQL operator manage MySQL